 Something to look forward to.

-Part of the reason many employees have the blues has to do with the start of a new year and expectations, cut backs, length of time until the next vacation and so on.
+Part of the reason many employees have the blues has to do with the start of a new year and expectations, cutbacks, length of time until the next vacation and so on.
 Set up a “fun day out” or “mid-season break” day where employees can do some team building and break up the monotony.
-Think of putting together team challenges that take place over the course of a few months, where unique prizes like a golf outing in the spring is offered for the team that wins the challenge.
+Think of putting together team challenges that take place over the course of a few months, where unique prizes like a golf outing in the spring are offered for the team that wins the challenge.